danbuckland/aframe-socket-io/README.md

-# A-Frame Socket.IO Multiplayer Experience
+# A-Frame Socket.IO WebRTC Multiplayer Experience
-A simple demonstration multiplayer experience using [A-Frame](https://aframe.io/) and [Socket.IO](https://socket.io/).
+A simple video conference multiplayer experience using [A-Frame](https://aframe.io/), [Socket.IO](https://socket.io/) and WebRTC.

+See it running at https://webxr.work/.

 ## Building and running
 In order to run locally, you will need to generate local ssh keys.
 Do this by running `mkcert localhost`.